“THE VOICE of LOVE”

 This expression, “the voice of love,” is so deeply anchored in me that the only nonprofit charity I ever founded and led I named “The Voice of Love.”

-That name came from a time at age sixteen when I performed in a musical revue and recited two poems.
+The name itself came from a time at age sixteen when I performed in a musical revue and recited two poems.
 After one show, a gentleman of forty-seven accosted me in the milling crowd.
 After complimenting my performance, he told his companion:

-The project on this website was inspired by The Voice of Love Project.
-The Interpreter of Love project is both broader and more personal, for it addresses survivors, not interpreters, and all forms of intense trauma, not only torture, war trauma and sexual violence.
-It also come from me alone.
+The Interpreter of Love Project was in fact inspired by The Voice of Love Project.
+The new project is both broader and more personal.
+It addresses trauma survivors, not interpreters, and is concerned with all forms of intense trauma.

-But at their heart, both projects focus on the urgent need of survivors of extreme trauma to reclaim their agency, voice and human capacity for joy.
+But at their heart, both projects focus on the urgent need of survivors of extreme trauma to reclaim agency, voice and the human capacity for joy.